Skinnytaste > Recipes > Gazpacho

 Fat:6

-Gazpacho, a chilled soup made with fresh tomatoes, cucumbers, and bell peppers, is a delicious way to stay cool and hydrated during the hot summer months.
+Gazpacho, a chilled Spanish soup made with fresh tomatoes, cucumbers, and bell peppers, is a delicious and refreshing starter or side dish in the hot summer months.

 Course: Appetizer, Soup